Reference List: Other Print Sources

 NOTE: Give the secondary source in the references list; in the text, name the original work, and give a citation for the secondary source.
 For example, if Seidenberg and McClelland's work is cited in Coltheart et al. and you did not read the original work, list the Coltheart et al. reference in the References.
 In the text, use the following citation:

 Yoshida, Y. (2001).
 Essays in urban transportation.
 Dissertation Abstracts International, 62, 7741A.

 Lastname, F. N. (Year).
 Title of dissertation (Doctoral dissertation).
 Retrieved from Name of database.
 (Accession or Order Number)

 Lastname, F. N. (Year).
 Title of dissertation (Unpublished doctoral dissertation).
 Name of Institution, Location.

 National Institute of Mental Health.
 (1990).
 Clinical training in serious mental illness (DHHS Publication No. ADM 90-1679).
 Washington, DC: U.S. Government Printing Office.

-For information about citing legal sources in your reference list, see the Westfield State College page on Citing Legal Materials in APA Style.
+For information about citing legal sources in your reference list, see the University of Nebraska, Kearney page on Citing Legal Materials in APA Style.

 Report From a Private Organization